Kmeakin/walrus-report/src/30-implementation.md

 certainly warrant further investigation if more time were available.

 #### Pattern matching
-To codegen a match-expression, we generate a chain of if-then-else, testing if the value being scruitinized matches the pattern in each case:
+To generate IR for a match-expression, we generate a chain of if-then-else, testing if the value being scrutinized matches the pattern in each case:

-* **Literal patterns** compare agaisnt the scrutinezed value for equality
+* **Literal patterns** compare against the scrutinized value for equality
-* **variable patterns** and **wildcard patterns** always suceed
+* **variable patterns** and **wildcard patterns** always succeed
-* **tuple patterns** and **struct patterns** simply recursive over thier sub-patterns,
+* **tuple patterns** and **struct patterns** simply recursive over their sub-patterns,
-* **enum patterns** compare agaisnt the scrutinee's discriminant against the expected value then recurse over the subpatterns if they are equal.
+* **enum patterns** compare the scrutinee's discriminant against the expected value then recurse over the sub-patterns if they are equal.

 If the pattern does match, we can branch to the case's right hand side.
 If not, we branch to the next case and try again.
 If no cases match, we fall through to